-Language of English

-Language of instruction English

-Instruction

-Frequency Every Semester

-Course Prof. Dr. Oliver Goetz

-Coordinator/Instructor E-Mail: oliver.goetz@reutlingen-university.de

-L Wall. onver.goodereadinger aniversity.ac

-Restrictions (if Admission capacity for this course is limited

-applicable)

-Prerequisites: n/a

-i rerequisites. ily d

-Course learning Upon completion of this course, participants will have developed the following

-objectives: competences:

-Professional competences:

-critically discuss the relevance and success factors of marketing programs

-recapitulate and apply insights to develop own marketing programs

-understand major methods and approaches to develop products, services, and brands that are specific to customer needs

-learn to define prices, communicate benefits, and distribute products

-understand the importance of customer relationship management.

-Methodological competences:

-develop a product, pricing, distribution, and advertising strategy

-transfer and apply theoretical marketing knowledge to business cases

-develop presentation skills, familiarize with basic research methodology.

-Social competences:

-refine their oral communication skills

-improve their ability to work in teams in order to solve a given complex marketing situation

-give and receive feedback in a structured manner.

-give and receive reedback in a structured manner.

-Personal competences:

-develop the ability to think and act proactively as well as customer/marketing

-oriented.
+Language of instruction English instruction Frequency Every Semester Course Prof. Dr. Oliver Goetz Coordinator/Instructor E-Mail: oliver.goetz@reutlingen-university.de Restrictions (if applicable) Admission capacity for this course is limited Prerequisites: n/a Course learning objectives: Upon completion of this course, participants will have developed the following competences: Professional competences: critically discuss the relevance and success factors of marketing programs recapitulate and apply insights to develop own marketing programs understand major methods and approaches to develop products, services, and brands that are specific to customer needs learn to define prices, communicate benefits, and distribute products understand the importance of customer relationship management.
+Methodological competences: develop a product, pricing, distribution, and advertising strategy transfer and apply theoretical marketing knowledge to business cases develop presentation skills, familiarize with basic research methodology.
+Social competences: refine their oral communication skills improve their ability to work in teams in order to solve a given complex marketing situation give and receive feedback in a structured manner.
+Personal competences: develop the ability to think and act proactively as well as customer/marketing oriented.
 Contents: 1.
-Fundamentals

-2. Branding

-3. Product

-4. Price
+Fundamentals 2.
+Branding 3.
+Product 4.
+Price